GalaxUniv/ML/README.md

 Its my first expirience with Machine Learning and with TensorFlow bellow are some of the result of my work

 <h1>Linear Regresion</h1>
-Follow graphs represend data from here <a href="/Tensor Linear Regresion/student-mat.csv">Data</a>
+Follow graphs represend data from  <a href="/Tensor Linear Regresion/student-mat.csv">here</a>

 <h2>Prediciton of the Final Grade</h2>